hungsu/digital_garden/src/site/notes/Concepts/PKM.md

 [[Concepts/digital garden\|digital garden]]s are an extension of PKM.
 The knowledge in a digital garden is the personal knowledge of that digital gardener.
 The difference between a PKM and a digital garden is that not all a person's managed knowledge will be in the garden.
 Some things are always kept separate: passwords, private life, intensely personal moments, secrets.
 These are well managed by a PKM, but do not belong in a digital garden.

-Wikis and company intranets have some resemblance to PKM, but have many additional challenges.
+[[Private/Team Knowledge management\|Team Knowledge management]] in the form of wikis and company intranets have some resemblance to PKM, but have many additional challenges.
 They tend to be slow and lack any character, joy, or humour.